Mg30/pydwt/README.md

 `executor`: the executor to use for running the DAG.
 Available options are ThreadExecutor and AsyncExecutor.

 ### tasks
-This section contains the configuration for each task defined in the PyDBT project.
+This section contains the configuration for each task defined in the pydwt project.

 Each task is identified by its name, and the configuration is stored as a dictionary.